 One of the major concerns for these foods is health risks.
 Since they have a surplus amount of unhealthy ingredients, there is a great possibility that they are a threat to health.

 They can contribute to diabetes because of added sugars.
-One of the surveys shows that 82.1% of Americans consuming ultra-processed foods exceeds the daily recommended limit of sugars.
+One of the surveys shows that 82.1% of Americans consuming ultra-processed foods exceed the daily recommended limit of sugars.

 Additionally, they may cause weight gain, a decrease in metabolism, and obesity.
 However, the data on these claims is limited.